Frequency Modulation of Gravitational Waves by Ultralight Scalar Dark Matter: Summary and Discussion

 There are two caveats.
-The first one is that we have supposed that some galactic WD binaries are located in the DM clumps/subhalos.
-Given the huge number of WD binaries in the Milky Way, this assumption seem to be reasonable.
+The first one is that we have supposed that some galactic WD binaries with chirp mass measured by LISA are located in the DM clumps/subhalos.
+Given the number of such WD binaries (about 1000) and the number of the DM clumps/subhalos (about 100) in the Milky Way, this assumption seem to be reasonable.
 But in reality we don't know the true distribution of WD binaries in the Milky Way.
 We also don't know whether or not the WD binaries are excluded from the DM clumps/subhalos.
 The second one is the conflict between the concept of ULDM and the concept of DM clump/subhalo.
 The former one is introduced to suppress the sub-galactic structures, but the latter one is just the sub-galactic structure.
 We don't know how ULDM forms the DM clumps/subhalos.
+Here we just assume that there is an additional local potential well at the location of DM clumps/subhalos.
 All in all, the detection of the GW frequency modulation can also help us to investigate the DM clumps/subhalos in the Milky Way.